Investment Banking Interview Questions and Answers: The Definitive Guide

 Required EBITDA = $150, since $1,500 / 10 = $150.
 So, EBITDA must grow by 50%.

-What NOT to Worry About: Brain Teasers and Investment Banking Interview Questions to Ask
+What NOT to Worry About In Investment Banking Interviews: Brain Teasers and Questions to Ask

-I’ve seen some obsession over two subjects that do not matter much for traditional IB interviews: brain teasers and the questions you ask the interviewer when he/she asks if you have any questions at the end.
+I’ve seen prospective investment bankers worry about two subjects that do not matter much for traditional IB interviews: brain teasers and the questions you ask the interviewer when he/she asks if you have any questions at the end.

 Brain teasers are more likely in sales & trading interviews or consulting interviews, and less likely in banking because they have nothing to do with the job.